 Caroline Kim was born in Busan, South Korea, but moved to America at a young age.
-Her poetry and fiction has appeared or is forthcoming in Manoa, The Michigan Quarterly Review, Meridian, Jellyfish Review, Faultline, The Hunger, Five on the Fifth, Pidgeonholes, and elsewhere.
-She has an MFA from the University of Michigan in Poetry, where she won a Hopwood Award and was a Michener Fellow at the University of Texas/Michener Center.
+Her poetry and fiction have appeared or are forthcoming in Manoa, The Michigan Quarterly Review, Meridian, Jellyfish Review, Faultline, The Hunger, Five on the Fifth, Pidgeonholes, and elsewhere.
+She has an MFA from the University of Michigan in poetry, where she won a Hopwood Award, and was a Michener Fellow at the University of Texas/Michener Center.
 She lives with her family in northern California.

 Rachel King’s short fiction has appeared most recently in One Story, Pigeon Pages, Flyway, and Lunch Ticket, and has been nominated for a Pushcart Prize and Best of the Net.
 Her poetry chapbook Between Work and Light is available from Dancing Girl Press.
 She lives in her hometown of Portland, Oregon.

 Pat Matsueda founded the Ms. Aligned project, which seeks to help the genders understand each other through the writing of women.
 She is the managing editor of Mānoa: A Pacific Journal of International Writing and the author of Stray, a collection of poetry, and Bedeviled, a novella.
 With Lillian Howan and Angela Nishimoto, she recently produced the 2019 issue of Vice-Versa.